vaishnavahire007/Simon-Says-Game/README.md

 2. Observe the series of colors that illuminate.
 3. Click the colored buttons in the same sequence.
 4. For every level, the sequence will be one more.
-5. If you click the wrong button, the game is over and you have to restart.
+5. If you click the wrong button, the game is over and you have to Restart.

 ---